-It’s often called Europe’s last dictatorship; an oppressed, Russified country with a grandly mustachioed leader and a passion for potatoes.
+It’s often called Europe’s last dictatorship; an oppressed, Russified country with scrupulously clean cities and a passion for potatoes.
 But how does everyday Belarus actually tick?
 And how do Belarusians define themselves?
 Thanks to scant media coverage, many outsiders struggle to say.
 But it is much more than “a center of Russian influence” or a “post-Soviet state.”
-From Minsk market workers to domestic violence shelters and state-assigned jobs, our documentary series Unknown Belarus, created by Belarusian directors Lyubov Zemtsova, Julia Shatun, and producer Vladimir Mikhailovski, introduces you to the people, places, and phenomena of the real, little-seen Belarus.
+From Minsk market workers to domestic violence shelters and state-assigned jobs, our archived documentary series Unknown Belarus, created by Belarusian directors Lyubov Zemtsova, Julia Shatun, and producer Vladimir Mikhailovski, introduces you to the people, places, and phenomena of the real, little-seen Belarus.

 From This Program: